Mike Brown (wide receiver): Carolina Panthers

-On January 15, 2015, Brown signed with the Carolina Panthers to a futures contract.
+On January 15, 2015, Brown signed with the Carolina Panthers to a contract.
 On September 5, 2015, he was released by the Panthers.

 Coaching career

 Liberty

-Brown first joined the coaching staff at his alma mater Liberty as the Running Backs coach.
+Brown first joined the coaching staff at his alma mater Liberty as the running backs coach.

 Cincinnati

-Brown joined the Cincinnati Bearcats for the 2019 season as the Wide Receiver coach.
+Brown joined the Cincinnati Bearcats for the 2019 season as the wide receiver coach.

 After the 2021 season, Brown received the additional role of passing game coordinator after the promotion of Gino Guidugli to offensive coordinator.

+Wisconsin

+Wisconsin hired Luke Fickell from Cincinnati to replace Paul Chryst as head coach after the 2022 season.
+Fickell again hired Brown to be his wide receiver coach.

+Notre Dame

+After the 2023 season, Notre Dame hired Brown as its wide receiver coach, reuniting him with former Cincinnati staffers Marcus Freeman, Mike Mickens, and Gino Guidugli.